Picher, Oklahoma: Education

 The city was served by the Picher-Cardin Public Schools, which closed in 2009.
 At that time the municipality was placed in the Quapaw Public Schools.
+In April 2009, residents voted 55–6 to dissolve the Picher-Cardin school district; it graduated its final class of 11 in May.
+By 2009 the district's enrollment had dropped to a total of 49 students from approximately 343 students years prior.
+Remaining students were assigned to attend Commerce and Quapaw school districts.

+1984 Oklahoma Class A champions

+In 1984, the local High school football team, the Gorillas, won the Oklahoma Class A Championship.
+A statue of a Gorilla was dedicated as the Picher-Cardin Memorial, Home of the Gorillas.

-Representation in other media
+Representation in media

 Picher was featured in the PBS Independent Lens film The Creek Runs Red, which discussed the connection of the people and their desire to leave or stay in the city.
 Picher was also featured in the Jump the Fence Productions film titled Tar Creek (2009).
 The film was written, directed, and narrated by Matt Myers.

 Picher was featured in an episode of Life After People: The Series on the History Channel.
 The aforementioned tornado was also featured on an episode of the Weather Channel's Storm Stories.

 Picher was also featured in the premiere episode of Forgotten Planet: Abandoned America on the Discovery Channel (along with Pripyat, Ukraine) in a story of two cities abandoned due to industrial disasters.

 In April 2015, Picher was featured in a segment on the National Geographic Channel called "The Watch", in which one of a handful of holdouts still resides and watches over what is left of the town.

-Police investigating the Welch, Oklahoma murders of Danny and Kathy Freemen and the murders of Lauria Bible and Ashley Freeman filed charges containing statements from numerous witnesses and alleged accomplices who stated they had heard rumors that Lauria Bible and Ashley Freeman were in a pit or mineshaft in Picher, or had been threatened by Warren Philip Welch, lead suspect in the crimes, who told them they would "end up in a pit in Picher like those two girls."
+Police investigating the Welch, Oklahoma murders of Danny and Kathy Freeman and the murders of Lauria Bible and Ashley Freeman filed charges containing statements from numerous witnesses and alleged accomplices who stated they had heard rumors that Lauria Bible and Ashley Freeman were in a pit or mineshaft in Picher, or had been threatened by Warren Philip Welch, lead suspect in the crimes, who told them they would "end up in a pit in Picher like those two girls."
 Their bodies have never been found, though suspected accomplice Ronnie Dean Busick was arrested in April 2018 for his involvement in the crimes.
 Busick pleaded guilty July 15, 2020 to being an accessory to first-degree murder in the deaths of Danny and Kathy Freeman, the torching of their home near Welch, Oklahoma, and the abduction and presumed slayings of the two girls.
 He admitted having withheld information about the involvement of Warren "Phil" Welch and David Pennington, both of whom have since died without ever having been charged.
 He was sentenced to 15 years for the crime, with 10 of the years to be spent in lockup.